Adelaide Club Champion (AFL Women's)

 In the AFL Women's (AFLW), the Adelaide Club Champion award is awarded to the best and fairest player at the Adelaide Football Club during the home-and-away season.
 The award has been awarded annually since the competition's inaugural season in 2017, and Erin Phillips was the inaugural winner of the award.

-Anne Hatchard has received the award a record three times, while Erin Phillips and Ebony Marinoff have each won twice, with Marinoff being the most recent recipient of the award.
+Ebony Marinoff has received the award a record four times, also being the most recent recipient of the award, while Phillips has won twice and Anne Hatchard three times.

 Recipients

-Anne Hatchard has won the award on three occasions, including in a premiership year.
+Anne Hatchard won the award on three occasions, including in a premiership year.